martinheidegger/gyazo-browser-upload/Readme.md

 well but it requires authentication.
 This library is a in-browser library that allows to simply upload an image to your gyazo account.

+## Important

+Right now only `https://scrapbox.io` is allowed to upload to the default `reqUrl`!
+Supply a custom `reqUrl` for your server/service.

 ## How?

 It uses the lightweight [superagent](https://github.com/visionmedia/superagent)